KevinExplosion/RockPaperScissors/README.md

 ## Description

 This web app allows two players to play a round of rock, paper, scissors and returns the result.
+Alternately, a player can pit their wits against a randomly generated computer result.

 ## Technologies Used